 - Amazon Echo, Echo Dot, or Echo Plus**

-- A wifi connection to the internet that can be accessed by both the Windows computer and the Echo device
+- A wifi connection to the internet that can be accessed by the Windows computer and the Echo device

 *Alexa for Business is currently only supported by Amazon within the United States.
 Learn more.

-Perform each of the following high-level steps for the first Echo device that you want to configure for Zoom Rooms.
+Perform each of the following steps for the first Echo device that you want to configure for Zoom Rooms.
 If you configure multiple devices, you need to repeat Steps 1, 5, 6, 8, and 9 for each device.
 You only need to perform Steps 2, 3, 4, and 7 once, regardless of how many devices you configure.

 - Set up an Echo device

-- Enable the Zoom for Alexa skill
+- Enable the Alexa For Zoom Rooms skill

 - Create a Skill group